 - Flip the chops and continue to baste for 30 seconds.
 Remove and rest the chops for 5 minutes before serving.

-- This recipe is for two chicken breasts but works the same for more or less quantity.
+- This recipe is for two 1" pork chops but works the same for more or less quantity.

 - Remove air from the bag is important.
 If using a ziplock bag; partially sealing it and push out as much air as you can by hand.
 Then partially submerge the bag in the sous vide water bath to force the remaining air out of the bag, then fully seal it (always keeping the top out of the water).